xand-stapleton/nirenberg-neural-network/README.md

 # Nirenberg Neural Network (NNN)

-A neural network framework for approaching the Nirenberg problem, a Physics-Informed Neural Network (PINN) architecture learns the conformal factor, $u$, that defines a metric $g=e^{2u}g_0$ with a desired prescribed scalar curvature.
+A neural network framework for approaching the Nirenberg problem.
+A Physics-Informed Neural Network (PINN) architecture learns the conformal factor, $u$, that defines a metric $g=e^{2u}g_0$ with a desired prescribed scalar curvature.

 ## Setup